Previewed 6 December 2014, Opened 11 December 2014, Closed 25 April 2015, returned

-The return of Andrew Lloyd Webber’s record-breaking musical Cats in London for a strictly limited 12 week Christmas and New Year season starring Nicole Scherzinger (up to 7 February 2015 and Kerry Ellis from 9 February 2015.
+The return of Andrew Lloyd Webber’s record-breaking musical Cats in London starring Nicole Scherzinger up to 7 February 2015 and Kerry Ellis from 9 February 2015.

 Enter the magical musical world of Cats...
 On just one special night of the year, all Jellicle cats meet at the Jellicle Ball where Old Deuteronomy, their wise and benevolent leader, makes the Jellicle choice and announces which of them will go up to The Heaviside Layer and be reborn into a whole new Jellicle life.
 Featuring some of the most energetic and exciting dance ever seen on stage and the wonderful music of Andrew Lloyd Webber - including of course the beautiful 'Memory' - and it is easy to see why this musical has become a universally acclaimed triumph.
 Let the memory live again!
 For this production Andrew Lloyd Webber has especially updated some parts of the musical.
 Originally performed 'in-the-round' at the New London Theatre, this production has also been especially revised and reconfigured to adapt to the 'proscenium arch' layout at the Palladium.

 Casting for the October 2015 to January 2016 season is to be announced.
 The original revival cast featured former Pussycat Doll popstar and X-Factor judge Nicole Scherzinger in her West End stage debut as Grizabella.
-Please note that Nicole Scherzinger is currently scheduled to perform the role of Grizabella from 6 December 2014 through to 7 February 2015.
-Nicole will NOT be performing on Monday 8, Tuesday 30, Wednesday 31 December 2014 and Thrsday 1 January 2015, subject to illness and holidays.
-The appearance of any particular artist cannot be guaranteed and is subject to illness and holidays.
+Please note that Nicole Scherzinger is currently scheduled to perform the role of Grizabella from 6 December 2014 through to 7 February 2015, with Kerry Ellis taking over the role from Monday 9 February 2015 through to Saturday 25 April 2015.
+Please note that the appearance of any particular artist cannot be guaranteed and is subject to illness and holidays.
 Cats the Musical features music by Andrew Lloyd Webber and lyrics based on Old Possum's Book of Practical Cats by T.S.
 Eliot.
 This production is directed by Trevor Nunn with associate direction and choreography by Gillian Lynne and designs by John Napier.
 This production is re-directed especially for the Palladium by Chrissie Cartwright under the oversight of Trevor Nunn and Gillian Lynne.